projecthuda/projecthuda.github.io/index.md

 4.  **[Development Guidelines System](https://projecthuda.github.io/docs/development_guidelines.html)**: Got an idea for a new module?
 Bring it to life!
 Our Development Guidelines System guides you through the process of proposing and developing new modules.

+### Areas to Contribute

+1.  **[Data Analysis](https://projecthuda.github.io/docs/data_analysis.html)**: Read more about the first module of our application, the Data Analysis module.

+2.  **[Website](https://projecthuda.github.io/docs/website.html)** Information about this Website, how to contribute, and future plans.

+3.  **[Discord](https://projecthuda.github.io/docs/discord.html)** For anyone interested in contributing to our Discord server, such as planning events or developing a Discord Bot.

 ### Comprehensive Access to All Systems

 -   **[Systems Overview](https://projecthuda.github.io/docs/systems.html)**: For a holistic view of all the systems at play within our community, visit our Systems Overview page.
 Here, you'll find links to each system, offering you a one-stop destination to explore and engage with every aspect of our community.